pierre-rouleau/pel/doc/pel-manual.rst

-To get the list of these user options, use Emacs completion when executing the ``describe-symbol`` command: type ``<f1> o`` followed by ``pel-use-`` and the return key.
+To get the list of these user options, use Emacs completion when executing the ``describe-symbol`` command: type ``<f1> o`` followed by ``pel-use-`` and the tab key.
 Emacs will show the available list of user options that have a name that starts with ``pel-use-``.
 It will look like this:

 The following table contains the list of the ``pel-use-`` user options